carlosgoe/game-of-life/README.md

 # GameOfLife
-This repository is a rather simple Python implementation of Conway's 'Game of Life'.
+This repository is a simple Python implementation of Conway's 'Game of Life'.